 What’s in my bag?

-The Canon L24-70 f/2.8 lens is an amazing lens.
-It’s a versatile lens and is perfect for children and families.
+The L24-70 f/2.8 is an amazing lens!
+It’s versatile and perfect for children and families.

-The big boy in my bag, Sigma APO DG 70-200 f/2.8.
+The big boy in my bag.
 This lens is great for portraits and sports.
 Its downside is it is HEAVY but I still love it and it’s amazing compression.
 When I have this bad boy in my camera body I feel quite important.

 Canon flashes 2 580EX II.
 In all honesty, they mostly hang out in my bag feeling lonely.
 I shoot mostly with available light, but these flashes are great for the reception.